Session 25

 In a similar way, a closure behaves like a sovereign state.
 Though the code travels to other locations in the program, the identifiers in that code retain the meaning they had in the code where they were created.

-expression that declares it.
-But then we call
+let expression that declares it.
+But what if we

-is the object inside its closure, not the one that exists when
+it is the object inside its closure, not the one that exists

 Changing the value of an object becomes meaningful only now that the object can exist over the course of multiple invocations of the procedure.
 Procedures that change the value of an object are called mutators, an addition to our vocabulary that refers to any procedure or special form that treats a data objects as variables for the purpose of changing the values, which are stored in particular locations.